danpaul/cashache/readme.md

 ### Test 1 (a million foos)

 In the "oh so common" scenario when you need to print 'foo' one million times.
+The size of the document generated is 3MB.

 ```PHP
 require_once('cashache/cashache.php');